Skilled Worker Visa vs Health and Care Visa: Key Differences 2026

 What is the Skilled Worker Visa?

-The Skilled Worker Visa, which has replaced the Tier 2 (General) Work Visa, is intended for individuals who want to come to the UK to do a specialised job.
+The Skilled Worker Visa is intended for individuals who want to come to the UK to do a specialised job.
 Its holders can come to the UK and stay there to do an eligible job with an approved employer.

-To be able to obtain the Skilled Worker Visa, foreign nationals must be coming to work in a role skilled to at least RQF level 3.
-They must also be paid the minimum salary which increased to a minimum of £38,700 per year on 4th of April 2024.
+To be able to obtain the Skilled Worker Visa, foreign nationals must be coming to work in a role skilled to at least RQF level 6.
+They must also be paid the minimum salary which is £41,700 as of 2026.

 Medical professionals are among the professions eligible for the Skilled Worker Visa.
 This means that if you are a doctor and you want to come to the UK to work, you can apply for the Skilled Worker Visa.